 FOCUS ON A SINGLE TASK

-Leo is in favour of the “single task” as opposed to multitasking:
+Leo is in favor of the “single-task” as opposed to multitasking:

 - Multitasking is more complicated, and therefore generates more stress and errors

 - Multitasking can drive you crazy: in a chaotic world we need to find a haven of calm and serenity

 - The first thing to do in the morning is to concentrate on the most important tasks (MITs).
 Don’t do anything else.
 Allow yourself a short break between two MITs.
 If you manage to do 2 or 3 of these MITs in the morning, your day has been successful!